 - 1. Development should be appropriately set back from the waterfront and existing natural heritage features to preserve and protect them, and shall adhere to any setbacks defined by an Environmental Impact Study (EIS). - Natural heritage features should be adequately buffered through the appropriate placement of roads, infrastructure, and buildings, indigenous and ecologically complementary plantings, and fencing.
 Lighting should not be directed towards natural heritage features. - 3.
 Landscaping that protects, supports, enhances, or extends natural heritage features into a site is encouraged.
-Where feasible, new development should incorporate linkages between natural heritage features and linkages to the waterfront to protect. enhance, and restore the natural heritage system and its ecological functions. - 4.
+Where feasible, new development should incorporate linkages between natural heritage features and linkages to the waterfront to protect, enhance, and restore the natural heritage system and its ecological functions. - 4.
 Development adjacent to natural heritage features should maintain natural drainage networks to retain functional surface drainage and watercourses and to support stormwater management infrastructure such as stormwater management ponds. - 5.
-Development adjacent to natural heritage features should limit impermeable surfaces and integrate low impact development measures to filter and clean stormwater runoff before it enters natural heritage features. - 6.
+Where appropriate, development adjacent to natural heritage features should limit impermeable surfaces and integrate low impact development measures to filter and clean stormwater runoff before it enters natural heritage features.
+In determining whether these measures are appropriate, consideration should be had for the potential impacts of chloride from road salting on groundwater and natural heritage. - 6.
 Maximize views and awareness of natural heritage features and the waterfront through the appropriate placement of roads and the location, height, and orientation of buildings and arrangement of windows, balconies, and porches.
-Single loaded roads defining the edge of natural heritage features and the waterfront are encouraged. - Where common amenity areas are required for new developments, they must be provided in addition to passive recreation areas within natural heritage features.
+Single loaded roads defining the edge of natural heritage features and the waterfront are encouraged.

-- 8. Backlotting is strongly discouraged, however where it is unavoidable due to issues such as significant grading, buildings shall be made to front or look onto natural heritage features, parks, open spaces, multi-use trails, and the waterfront. - 9.
+- Where common amenity areas are required for new developments, they must be provided in addition to passive recreation areas within natural heritage features. - 8.
+Backlotting is strongly discouraged, however where it is unavoidable due to issues such as significant grading, buildings shall be made to front or look onto natural heritage features, parks, open spaces, multi-use trails, and the waterfront. - 9.
 Parks and open spaces are focal points for neighbourhoods.
 To maximize public access, views, and safety, the majority of the perimeter of parks and open spaces should be bounded by streets and buildings.
-Entrances should be oriented to address and frame parks and open spaces and encourage pedestrian safety by enhancing visibility between drivers, cyclists, and pedestrians. - Buildings should be massed to maintain maximum sun exposure onto active park spaces such as sports fields and playgrounds.
-A Sun/Shadow Analysis may be required as part of a complete development application. - 11.
-Development adjacent to a multi-use trail should provide a clearly visible, direct access to the trail and should allow for public easements where necessary to ensure trail connectivity.
+Entrances should be oriented to address and frame parks and open spaces and encourage pedestrian safety by enhancing visibility between drivers, cyclists, and pedestrians. - 10.
+Buildings should be massed to maintain maximum sun exposure onto active park spaces such as sports fields and playgrounds.
+A Sun/Shadow Analysis may be required as part of a complete development application. - Development adjacent to a multi-use trail should provide a clearly visible, direct access to the trail and should allow for public easements where necessary to ensure trail connectivity.